MicrosoftDocs/azure-docs/articles/backup/backup-azure-auto-enable-backup.md

 ms.custom: engagement-fy24
 ---

-# Auto-Enable Backup on VM Creation using Azure Policy
+# Auto-enable backup on VM creation using Azure Policy

 One of the key responsibilities of a Backup or Compliance Admin in an organization is to ensure that all business-critical machines are backed up with the appropriate retention.